fdadeau/GameDevJSJam2025/README.md

 ## Goal of the game

-Restore the balance the board by moving the cubes on it.
+Restore the balance of the board by moving the cubes on it.

 The larger the cube, the higher the weight.